isa-group/project-template-nodejs/README.md

 ## 7. Developing your project

-In order to be aline with the Github filosofy, you must use [Github Flow](https://guides.github.com/introduction/flow/) that is a lightweight, branch-based workflow that supports teams and projects where deployments are made regularly.
+In order to be lined up to Github philosophy, you must use [Github Flow](https://guides.github.com/introduction/flow/) that is a lightweight, branch-based workflow that supports teams and projects where deployments are regularly made.
 This guide explains how and why GitHub Flow works.

 > We have only modified one point of this flow, the name of your branch has to be the number of
 > the issue that is being resolved.
 If your issue has the number **4** then your branch has to be